Actinic keratosis: Variants

 The presence of ulceration, nodularity, or bleeding should raise concern for malignancy.
 Specifically, clinical findings suggesting an increased risk of progression to squamous cell carcinoma can be recognized as "IDRBEU": I (induration/inflammation), D (diameter > 1 cm), R (rapid enlargement), B (bleeding), E (erythema), and U (ulceration).
-AKs are usually diagnosed clinically, but because they are difficult to clinically differentiate from squamous cell carcinoma, any concerning features warrant biopsy for diagnostic confirmation.
+Actinic keratoses are usually diagnosed clinically, but because they are difficult to clinically differentiate from squamous cell carcinoma, any concerning features warrant biopsy for diagnostic confirmation.

 Causes

-The most important cause of AK formation is solar radiation, through a variety of mechanisms.
-Mutation of the p53 tumor suppressor gene, induced by UV radiation, has been identified as a crucial step in AK formation.
+The most important cause of actinic keratosis formation is solar radiation, through a variety of mechanisms.
+Mutation of the p53 tumor suppressor gene, induced by UV radiation, has been identified as a crucial step in actinic keratosis formation.
 This tumor suppressor gene, located on chromosome 17p132, allows for cell cycle arrest when DNA or RNA is damaged.
-Dysregulation of the p53 pathway can thus result in unchecked replication of dysplastic keratinocytes, thereby serving as a source of neoplastic growth and the development of AK, as well as possible progression from AK to skin cancer.
-Other molecular markers that have been associated with the development of AK include the expression of p16ink4, p14, the CD95 ligand, TNF-related apoptosis-inducing ligand (TRAIL) and TRAIL receptors, and loss of heterozygosity.
+Dysregulation of the p53 pathway can thus result in unchecked replication of dysplastic keratinocytes, thereby serving as a source of neoplastic growth and the development of actinic keratosis, as well as possible progression from actinic keratosis to skin cancer.
+Other molecular markers that have been associated with the development of actinic keratosis include the expression of p16ink4, p14, the CD95 ligand, TNF-related apoptosis-inducing ligand (TRAIL) and TRAIL receptors, and loss of heterozygosity.

-Evidence also suggests that the human papillomavirus (HPV) plays a role in the development of AKs.
-The HPV virus has been detected in AKs, with measurable HPV viral loads (one HPV-DNA copy per less than 50 cells) measured in 40% of AKs.
-Similar to UV radiation, higher levels of HPV found in AKs reflect enhanced viral DNA replication.
-This is suspected to be related to the abnormal keratinocyte proliferation and differentiation in AKs, which facilitate an environment for HPV replication.
-This in turn may further stimulate the abnormal proliferation that contributes to the development of AKs and carcinogenesis.
+Evidence also suggests that the human papillomavirus (HPV) plays a role in the development of actinic keratoses.
+The HPV virus has been detected in actinic keratoses, with measurable HPV viral loads (one HPV-DNA copy per less than 50 cells) measured in 40% of actinic keratoses.
+Similar to UV radiation, higher levels of HPV found in actinic keratoses reflect enhanced viral DNA replication.
+This is suspected to be related to the abnormal keratinocyte proliferation and differentiation in actinic keratoses, which facilitate an environment for HPV replication.
+This in turn may further stimulate the abnormal proliferation that contributes to the development of actinic keratoses and carcinogenesis.

 Ultraviolet radiation

 It is thought that ultraviolet (UV) radiation induces mutations in the keratinocytes of the epidermis, promoting the survival and proliferation of these atypical cells.
-Both UV-A and UV-B radiation have been implicated as causes of AKs.
+Both UV-A and UV-B radiation have been implicated as causes of actinic keratoses.
 UV-A radiation (wavelength 320–400 nm) reaches more deeply into the skin and can lead to the generation of reactive oxygen species, which in turn can damage cell membranes, signaling proteins, and nucleic acids.
 UV-B radiation (wavelength 290–320 nm) causes thymidine dimer formation in DNA and RNA, leading to significant cellular mutations.
-In particular, mutations in the p53 tumor suppressor gene have been found in 30–50% of AK lesion skin samples.
+In particular, mutations in the p53 tumor suppressor gene have been found in 30–50% of actinic keratosis lesion skin samples.

 UV radiation has also been shown to cause elevated inflammatory markers such as arachidonic acid, as well as other molecules associated with inflammation.
-Eventually, over time these changes lead to the formation of AKs.
-Several predictors for increased AK risk from UV radiation have been identified:
+Eventually, over time these changes lead to the formation of actinic keratoses.
+Several predictors for increased actinic keratosis risk from UV radiation have been identified: